Carleton Ravens

 The Carleton Ravens are the athletic teams that represent Carleton University in Ottawa, Ontario.
 The most notable sports team for Carleton is the men's basketball team.
-In men's basketball, the Ravens have won 16 of the last 19 national men's championships, which is more than any top division college in Canada or the United States.
+In men's basketball, the Ravens have won 18 of the last 24 national men's championships, which is more than any top division college in Canada or the United States.
 The Ravens went on an 87-game winning streak from 2003 to 2006.
 They also had a 54-game home winning streak.
 The Ravens finished 2nd in the World University Basketball Championships in 2004.

-Outside basketball, the Ravens won the silver medal at the 2015 Winter Universiade in Granada.
+Outside basketball, Ravens hockey players won a silver medal at the 2015 Winter Universiade in Granada.
 They are also the Men's Water Polo and Men's Fencing provincial champions.
 The Men's Hockey team also placed 3rd in the province and made an appearance at nationals.
 Carleton participates in the Ontario University Athletics (OUA) Conference for all varsity sports, except the Women's Hockey and Rugby teams who play in Quebec Student Sport Federation (RSEQ).